Advanced Ray Serve Autoscaling#

 downscale_delay_s

-number of seconds, then Serve scales down the number of replicas based on aggregated ongoing requests metrics.
+number of seconds, Serve scales down the number of replicas based on aggregated ongoing requests metrics.
+This delay applies to all downscaling decisions except for the optional 1→0 transition (see below).
 For example, if your application initializes slowly, you can increasedownscale_delay_s

 .upscale_smoothing_factor